moby/moby/docs/sources/use/networking.md

 Even though it works for most cases, it's not bullet-proof and sometimes you need to have more control over the IP addressing scheme.

 For this purpose, Docker allows you to manage the `docker0` bridge or your own one using the `-b=<bridgename>` parameter.

 In this scenario:

- - ensure Docker is stopped
+ - Ensure Docker is stopped
- - create your own bridge (`bridge0` for example)
+ - Create your own bridge (`bridge0` for example)
- - assign a specific IP to this bridge
+ - Assign a specific IP to this bridge
- - start Docker with the `-b=bridge0` parameter
+ - Start Docker with the `-b=bridge0` parameter

 <!-- -->